-Theo’s guess date was 27th December, but in true HypnoBirthing style, we told everyone the date was 3rd Jan.
+Theo’s guess date was 27th December, but in true Mindful Birth style, we told everyone the date was 3rd Jan.
 It helped to reduce the ‘oooh what if he’s an xmas baby’ comments at least!

-I signed up to The Yesmum Birth Project online HypnoBirthing course with Hollie, and also a 3 hour group class with her down in South East London.
-I listened to the relaxation MP3’s, audio classes and positive birth stories over and over again for about 2 months before the birth.
+I listened to my relaxation MP3’s over and over again for about 2 months before the birth.
 I didn’t once get to hear the end of most of the relaxation MP3s as I’d fall asleep, so they definitely did the trick!

 I felt that this time around I listened to more of the physiological detail of birth which helped me to feel even more in control and trusting of my body than the first time around.
 And knowing what feelings and sensations were normal first hand really helped too.